 This insurance does not make much sense for most companies that only perform maintenance work.
 However, it can be basic insurance for contractors who manage other subcontractors.

 What coverage is really necessary?

 Many insurance companies usually use tactics to encourage us to buy more coverage.
 We should always have basic coverage to protect us against all situations that could put us out of business or ruin us financially.

-Usually, this type of business is ideal to have a general liability policy, which will make sense for most contractors and professional maintenance personnel.
-This way, in accidents such as a pipe bursting, we can have coverage that will not put us out of business.
+Usually, in this type of business, it is ideal to have a general liability policy, which will make sense for most contractors and professional maintenance personnel.
+This way, for accidents such as a pipe bursting, we can have coverage that will not put us out of business.

 Each case is unique, and a policy will offer the required coverage for each type of business.
-For this reason, it will always be basic to evaluate our particular needs and thus avoid contracting coverage that we do not need to save money.
+For this reason, it will always be essential to evaluate our particular needs and thus save money by avoiding to contract coverage that we do not need.